 6 months later, in 2013 Dave launched our website and 6 months after that, we signed a permanent lease at City Creek and opened our current space just off of South Temple, next door to the very building where Dave and I met 10 years before in the copy room.
 The factory is thriving thanks to wonderful friends and our amazing customers.
 Today, our factory ONLY sews for Albion and it's still hard to believe as I type it right now.
 We've come a long way.
-As of January 2019 we've got 4 stores now: 2 in Salt Lake City, one in Dallas at Legacy West, one in Austin at Domain Northside, and one in Scottsdale at Scottsdale Quarters.
+As of April 2022 we've got 5 stores now: 2 in Salt Lake City, one in Dallas at Legacy West, one in Austin at Domain Northside, and one in Scottsdale at Scottsdale Quarters.
 The best news of all is my mom is alive and well and our Guatemala team is thrilled that they get to be a part of our own line.
 They truly love what they do and it's wonderful to experience this journey with these people I've known since I was just 8 years old.
 We've made a concerted effort to make sure our whole team knows just how talented and hard working they are.
 It all still seems too good to be true but we're so grateful for everything we've been through because it has shaped us and made us better and made us so very grateful for ALL OF IT.
 Thank you for being here and being a part of our story.
 I can't wait to see what the future brings.